 Bang Tao Bay (The Laguna Resort Complex)

 The many hotel restaurants of the five-star properties in the Laguna Complex could fill a small guidebook of their own.
-You can't go too wrong in any of the hotels, with The Banyan Tree Phuket topping the lot for sheer style and enormous variety (try the pan-Asian delicacies at Saffron, or delicious Mediterranean fare at Watercourt).
-One restaurant just outside the complex is worth mentioning; it's where all the hotel managers eat when they get out of work.
+You can't go too wrong in any of the hotels, with The Banyan Tree Phuket topping the lot for sheer style and enormous variety (try the pan-Asian delicacies at Saffron, while Dee Plee is another ace choice.
+For choices outside these hotels, take a look at the individual reviews on this site.

 Chalong Bay & Rawai